andersonlemos/emites-client-api-docs/README.en.md

 ## Protocol

+### Version 1

-All messages exchanged by the Emites-Client must follow the following text format:
+Messages exchanged by the Emites-Client v1-protocol must follow the following text format:

 ```
 Size:Identifier:Payload
 ```

-where:
+Where:

 - **Size**: Numeric string representing the size of the data that follows it, also considering the separators (':').
 Do not use zeros to the left;
 - **Identifier**: string that identifies the type of message;